The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 In the case of a tenant’s insolvency, all rent receivables due become assets in bankruptcy.
 However, the lease does not end automatically: the landlord can request security for future rents.
 If security is not provided within a grace period, the landlord is entitled to give extraordinary notice and immediately terminate the lease contract.

-The forms of security that can be provided to a landlord to protect against a failure by the tenant to meet its obligations are rent deposits, bank guarantee/surety, and the additional liability of a third party/affiliate.
+The following forms of security can be provided to a landlord to protect against a failure by the tenant to meet its obligations:

 Once a lease is terminated, the tenant has no right to further occupy the leased premises.
-However, tenants may request the extension of the lease – within 30 days of the termination by the landlord or two months before the end of the fixed lease term, where termination of the lease would cause a degree of hardship for it or its family that cannot be justified by the interests of the landlord.
+However, tenants may request the extension of the lease within 30 days of the termination by the landlord or two months before the end of the fixed lease term, where termination of the lease would cause a degree of hardship for them or their family, which cannot be justified by the interests of the landlord.

-Due to a tenant’s mandatory right to claim an extension of the lease, a landlord’s rights in relation to legal measures are rather limited, unless it becomes obvious that the tenant will not leave on the agreed (and ordered by Court, respectively) date.
+Due to a tenant’s mandatory right to claim an extension of the lease, a landlord’s rights in relation to legal measures are rather limited, unless it becomes obvious that the tenant will not leave on the agreed (and court-ordered, respectively) date.
 Under these circumstances, it might be possible to evict the tenant on the date of termination.

 Pursuant to mandatory tenancy law, the tenant may transfer the lease or sublease all or a portion of the leased premises, subject to certain conditions.
-The landlord may withhold consent only for good cause (transfer of lease) and if (i) the tenant refuses to inform him of the terms of the sublease, (ii) the terms and conditions of the sublease are unfair in comparison to those of the principal lease, or (iii) the sublease gives rise to major disadvantages for the landlord.
+The landlord may withhold consent only for good cause (transfer of lease) in the following circumstances:

 Unless otherwise agreed, the notice period with regard to indefinite business leases is six months.
 Tenants are entitled to submit a request for an extension of the lease term to a judge if the termination would cause undue hardship that cannot be justified by the landlord's interests.
 The maximum extension for commercial leases is six years.